-- (5) Advantage's directors shall hold office until the next annual general meeting of Shareholders or until each director's successor is appointed or elected pursuant to the ABCA. - (6) The period of time served by Ronald A. McIntosh as a director of Advantage includes the period of time served as a director of Search prior to the Amalgamation, where applicable.
+- (1) Member of the Audit Committee. - (2) Member of the Human Resources, Compensation and Corporate Governance Committee. - (3) Member of the Independent Reserve Evaluation Committee. - (4) Advantage does not have an executive committee of the Board. - (5) Advantage's directors shall hold office until the next annual general meeting of Shareholders or until each director's successor is appointed or elected pursuant to the ABCA. - (6) The period of time served by Ronald A. McIntosh as a director of Advantage includes the period of time served as a director of Search prior to the Amalgamation, where applicable.
 Mr. McIntosh was appointed a director of post-Reorganization Search on May 24, 2001.

-As at March 3, 2016, the directors and executive officers of Advantage, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 2,328,624 Common Shares, or approximately 1.4% of the issued and outstanding Common Shares.
+As at March 2, 2017, the directors and executive officers of Advantage, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 2,264,509 Common Shares, or approximately 1.2% of the issued and outstanding Common Shares.